aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/Fine-Tuning Overview.md

 - **Impact:** This allows you to fine-tune massive models (like Llama-3-70b) on relatively cheap hardware.

 #### Generic Adapter Method
-both LoRA and Adapter methods rely on the exact same linear algebra trick (Low-Rank Matrix Decomposition).
+Both LoRA and Adapter methods rely on the exact same Low-Rank Matrix Decomposition trick.
 They both squash a large vector into a small vector ($d \to r$) and then expand it back ($r \to d$).
 However, the **Topological Placement** and the **Non-Linearity** make them fundamentally different in engineering practice.